The Captain's Book Buying Guide

 Book Boxes

 Large boxes are very tempting for packing up an estate or when moving.
 The photo is an example of what not to do.
 You could have a $4,000 First Edition Catcher in the Rye book tucked in such a large box.
 What is simply one heavy, poorly packed box will turn into more and more.
 All stacked on top of each other.
 (Stack four heavy and poorly packed boxes on top of each other, will the collectable book remain unscarred?)
-Bring in a fifty pound box of back breaking and book-spine-breaking books; the book buyer will offer you one dollar for the entire box.
+Bring in a fifty pound box of back breaking and book-spine-breaking books; the book buyer may offer you one dollar for the entire box.
+The book buyer does not enjoy dealing with poorly packed heavy boxes of books.
 Please do not bring books with mold or insects into the store.

 The book buyer will gladly go out to your vehicle and check the books that were at one time stored in a barn, attic, or basement.
 Yes, there could be a hidden treasure in those boxes.
 Books are often stored in harsh conditions.
 They maybe dusty.
 There might be a few leaves in the box...
 The crew has no issues checking the items outside of the store.
 Thank you, for your understanding and assistance in protecting the books that are in the Captain's Book Shoppe.